jonlpersson/ed-latimore/site/_posts/2021-10-10-how-to-write-instagram-captions-that-increase-engagement.md

 ### **This is a great way to identify fake Instagram profiles**

 These are Instagram accounts with an artificially inflated follower count and/or pictures that they’ve stolen.
 These are accounts that are only followed by other fake accounts.
-The signs that you're being followed fake accounts:
+The signs that you're being followed by fake accounts:

 * **Jibberish or non-sensical user names.**&nbsp;These user names usually aren't even words in any language and have numbers and punctuation.
 * **Random assortment of non-related photos**.
 Since these accounts aren't real, they tend to have an assortment of stolen Instagram photos and screenshots.
 You can tell the photos are stolen because they aren't of the same person, nor do they match the profile photo.
 * **Empty bio.**&nbsp;There are no legitimate profiles on Instagram that have an empty bio.
 Even the most unsophisticated Instagram user puts something in their bio.
 * **No Instagram stories or Instagram reels.**&nbsp;These are bot accounts.
 They never use live features like stories.
 These bot accounts would never tke the time to video or produce reels.
-* **No captions underneath their photos.**&nbsp;Not only will there be captions underneath the photos, but there were won't be any hashtags either.
+* **No captions underneath their photos.**&nbsp;Not only will there not be captions underneath the photos, but there won't be any hashtags.
 The stolen photos are just there to prop up the account.
-* **Following a lot of people with very few people following them.**&nbsp;Some people primarily use social media to consume other's content, so they don't have a lot of followers.
+* **Following a lot of people with very few people following them.**&nbsp;Some people primarily use social media to consume others' content, so they don't have a lot of followers.
 However, you will almost never see someone following thousands of people with less than 100 Instagram followers. &nbsp;
 * **Non-existent or nonsense comments.**&nbsp;Since these accounts are only followed by bots that don’t represent real people, their posts never receive many likes, comments, shares, or saves.
 The comments tend to be simple emojis or single words.
 They also&nbsp;

-Once you spot them, it’s important to remove these accounts from following you so they don’t mess up your engagement, as these accounts never like or comment on your photos.
+Once you spot them, removing these accounts from following you is important so they don’t mess up your engagement, as these accounts never like or comment on your photos.
 Whenever you see a scheme claiming to sell followers, this is usually how it's done.

-These bot accounts never engage, and they ruin the credibility of your account.
+These bot accounts never engage and ruin your account's credibility.
 Here’s how to remove them.

 ![Screenshot of a fake Instagram profile](/assets/images/posts/2021/fakefollowersexample-3.png "A typical fake profile.
 Nonsense user name, mismatched/stolen pictures, and an outrageous follower to following ratio.")